JanviP27/skills-communicate-using-markdown/index.md

-# My journey of using Github fot the first time
+# My journey of using Github for the first time